rasikasrimal/Heartlytics/docs/security_and_encryption.md

 Role-based access control (RBAC) restricts modules to specific roles: User, Doctor, Admin and SuperAdmin.
 Server-side decorators check roles before any action is executed, and the top navigation hides links the user cannot access.
+The Settings blueprint now leverages these decorators to ensure only authorized roles may update profiles, passwords or branding.

 ```mermaid
 flowchart TB